 Luckily, selling your own physical products is a lot simpler than you think.

 There are many sites and tools where you can upload your photographs and sell your pictures as photo prints on paper or physical products, such as mugs, T-shirts, and calendars.

 You can work with a local photo lab that ships prints or use a print on demand service like Printful to dropship a wide range of products (prints, phone cases, pillows, and more) featuring your photos.

-Be sure to order samples first to ensure that the quality of the products match the quality of your photos.
+Be sure to order samples first to ensure that the quality of the products matches the quality of your photos.

 There are many other sites and tools you can use to print photos and products to sell.